ItzCrazyKns/Perplexica/README.md

      - `OPENAI`: Your OpenAI API key. **You only need to fill this if you wish to use OpenAI's models**.
      - `OLLAMA`: Your Ollama API URL.
 You should enter it as `http://host.docker.internal:PORT_NUMBER`.
 If you installed Ollama on port 11434, use `http://host.docker.internal:11434`.
 For other ports, adjust accordingly. **You need to fill this if you wish to use Ollama's models instead of OpenAI's**.

        **Note**: You can change these and use different models after running Perplexica as well from the settings page.
+   - `SERPER`: The Serper API key, if you prefer not to run SearxNG and want faster search speeds, as well as avoiding rate limitations by Google.
+You can create a free key allowing up to 2,500 queries [here](https://serper.dev/).
    - `SIMILARITY_MEASURE`: The similarity measure to use (This is filled by default; you can leave it as is if you are unsure about it.)

 5. Ensure you are in the directory containing the `docker-compose.yaml` file and execute: